About Palo Alto Medical Foundation

 The network works closely with Mills-Peninsula Health Services, which operates Mills-Peninsula Medical Center in Burlingame and Mills Health Center in San Mateo.

-Today, PAMF’s four divisions – the Camino Division, Mills-Peninsula Division, Palo Alto Division and Santa Cruz Division – use advanced electronic health record technologies to provide its patients with a coordinated network of care that includes more than 40 different locations and access to hundreds of specialists, including rare specialties such as gynecologic oncology and pediatric neurology.
+Today, PAMF’s five divisions – the Alameda Division, Camino Division, Mills-Peninsula Division, Palo Alto Division and Santa Cruz Division – use advanced electronic health record technologies to provide its patients with a coordinated network of care that includes more than 40 different locations and access to hundreds of specialists, including rare specialties such as gynecologic oncology and pediatric neurology.